 Once again, you need to select the transparency tool to partially hide the white shapes created earlier.
 This time, your goal is to keep the bright areas (or visible areas) on the right of the dentist cartoon.

 Indeed, the light source is located on your right, so it is logical that this part of the character is brighter because more affected by lighting.
 Great!
 The illustration is looking nice!
 We can do one more little modification to make the whole thing even more sensational ...

 To give a more professional look to your dentist drawing, you can also change the color of the outlines using a tone similar to the one found next to each line.

 So if the ears are colored with a light skin color, you can use a darker skin color on the outline.
 It's a simple process that is easier to create at the end and the result is always good.
 That's it!
 The character is now completely done.
-I hope you had fun with this tutorial and have a good drawing day! :)
+I hope you had fun with this tutorial and don't hesitate to try more fun characters below. :)